TrevorSTroxel/Java/README.md

-# Java, a important first step to take
+# Java
-when learning about how to work with terminals and when you first start out coding.
+A important first step to take when learning about how to work with computer terminals and when you first start out coding.